sendamply/docs/docs/200-Quickstart-Guide.md

 #### Learn how to start sending email with Amply in just a few minutes.

-Using Amply can begin as soon as you register your account, and requires just a few steps:
+You can begin using Amply as soon as you register your account, and requires just a few steps:

 1) Sender Verification
 2) Create an IP Pool